niboobin/eshop/README.md

 using a more  descriptive and meaningful names for classes, methods, variables, and parameters to enhance readability and understanding of the code.
+Maintain consistent formatting and indentation throughout the codebase to improve readability and maintainability.

 # Reflection 2